benradstone/wandisco-documentation-ldm/docs/command-reference.md

 ### `migration stop`

-Stop a migration from transferring and content to its target, placing it into the `STOPPED` state.
-You cannot resume a stopped migration.
+Stop a migration from transferring content to its target, placing it into the `STOPPED` state.
+Stopped migrations can be resumed.

 ```text title="Stop a migration"
 SYNOPSYS